turbot/steampipe-plugin-scaleway/docs/tables/scaleway_billing_consumption.md

 ## Examples

 ### Basic info
-Explore the billing for all scaleway service.
+Explore the billing for all scaleway services.

 ```sql+postgres
 select